carpoolagency/carpoolagency.github.io/_posts/2016-09-28-How-to-Use-Yammer-for-Internal-Collaboration.md

 - Ask questions in your posts, this will increase your chances of spurring a conversation.
 - Keep it short and sweet.
 Get to the point, you can always elaborate later if needed.
 - Be positive and “like” other people’s posts.
 Use the “Praise” feature.
 Encourage your peers.
 - Keep private stuff private.
-Don’t share messages in a public groups without permission.
+Don’t share messages in public groups without permission.
 - Don’t share confidential documents without permission.
 - Don’t post when angry.
 - Avoid topics like politics, religion, or posting cat videos.